Kamalapur railway station: Accidents and incidents

 In 1971, Pakistan Army attacked the Kamalapur railway station soon after Operation Searchlight began.
 They killed the people in the trains reaching the station and burnt the trains.
 Also everyone in the station building was killed by Pakistani army.
 About 30 employees working at the railway station died in this massacre.

+22 June 2009, Incorrect signal caused head on collision between Mahanagar Probhati and Isa khan express.
+It caused 1 fatality and 40 others to be injured.

 On 29 December 2014, Kamalapur railway station was involved in an accident when a train collided with a lorry, resulting in the death of 6 people.
 On 12 August 2017, around Eid-ul-Azha, 18 persons accused of various crimes were arrested from the railway station during the operation of the railway police station.
 In January 2019, a fire broke out in the station's control room, disrupting train schedules.
 In May 23 of the same year, a fire broke out in the station master's room, but it was extinguished with the use of fire extinguishers.
 On 19 August 2019, a girl was raped and killed in an abandoned compartment of the station.
 On 23 December 2021, a person was crushed under a train and died due to an accident on the second platform of the terminal.

 On 9 January 2022, a points man of the railway station was cut and killed by an approaching train while connecting train carriages.
 On 23 April of the same year, During a press conference organized by Kamalapur railway station, the belongings of the station master were stolen.
 Later during the investigation on 18 May, the detective police recovered the stolen items along with the thieves.
 On 7 May, a cargo container caught fire at the station, which was brought under control by three units of the fire service.

 On 7 October, a girl, who was seventeen, was raped in a train on the first platform of the station.
 The incident involved 6 people who worked as cleaners at the railway terminal.
 On 20 October 2022, Rapid Action Battalion arrested a gang of ticket black marketers of Kamalapur railway station, who since 2015 used to buy station tickets from others and sell them at high prices, creating a shortage of tickets.
-On 29 December, 2022, during the anti-government protest in the country, a railway security guard was killed by the explosion of a crude bomb on its platform.
+On 29 December 2022, during the anti-government protest in the country, a railway security guard was killed by the explosion of a crude bomb on its platform.

+On Eid-ul-Fitr 2023, it was prohibited to enter the station and travel on the roof of the train without purchasing an advance ticket online.
+As a result of this decision, tickets are sold out quickly, so some people come to the station plaza to buy tickets before Eid and suffered.
+So The station counters were not crowded with people waiting for tickets.